Azure AD joined devices

 Azure AD joined devices are signed in to using an organizational Azure AD account.
 Access to resources in the organization can be further limited based on that Azure AD account and Conditional Access policies applied to the device identity.

-Administrators can secure and further control Azure AD joined devices using Mobile Device Management (MDM) tools like Microsoft Intune or in co-management scenarios using System Center Configuration Manager.
+Administrators can secure and further control Azure AD joined devices using Mobile Device Management (MDM) tools like Microsoft Intune or in co-management scenarios using Microsoft Endpoint Configuration Manager.
 These tools provide a means to enforce organization-required configurations like requiring storage to be encrypted, password complexity, software installations, and software updates.
-Administrators can make organization applications available to Azure AD joined devices using System Center Configuration Manager and the Microsoft Store for Business.
+Administrators can make organization applications available to Azure AD joined devices using Configuration Manager to Manage apps from the Microsoft Store for Business and Education.

 Azure AD join can be accomplished using self-service options like the Out of Box Experience (OOBE), bulk enrollment, or Windows Autopilot.